M

 A hatred of men.
 (MW)

 Dislike of, contempt for, or ingrained prejudice against, men.
-(OD)
+(NOA)

 misandrist (noun)